 Before electricity and refrigeration, our lake was used for harvesting ice.
-When the lake froze, workers on horseback would drag heavy saws that would cut the ice into large blocks.
+When the lake froze, workers on horseback would drag heavy saws that cut the ice into large blocks.
 Through a system of trenches, the ice was transported to a large three story building where it was stored until summer.
 The Western Pacific Railroad would then place the ice in cars carrying perishable goods.

 With the invention of refrigeration, the ice harvesting was no longer needed.
 The land lay dormant until World War II.
 During the war the facilities were used as a training ground by the Air Force.
-Many of the current camp buildings, including our historic dining lodge, were used by the Air Force during this time.
+Many of the current camp buildings, including our historic lodge, were used by the Air Force during this time.
 When the war ended, the land became vacant once again.

-Meanwhile, the camp's founders, Mom and Pop were on a hunting trip outside of Portola when they came upon a beautiful piece of land.
-When they found that the land was available, they purchased it, and relocated Camp from Lagunitas to its current location in Portola.
+In the 1940's, Mom and Pop were on a hunting trip outside of Portola California when they came upon a beautiful piece of land.
+When they found that the property was for sale they purchased it and in 1943 relocated camp from Lagunitas to its current location in Portola.